 During its investigation, the Division found that following the departure of the EmblemHealth employee who typically prepared the Evidence of Coverage mailings, the task was assigned to a team manager of EmblemHealth’s Medicare Products Group, who received minimal training specific to the task and worked unsupervised.
 Before forwarding the data file to the print vendor, this team manager failed to remove the patient HICNs from the electronic data file.

 New York – $575,000 settlement with EmblemHealth for a breach by its business associate.
-From the state press release:
+From the state press release [link no longer available]:

 EmblemHealth is one of the largest health plans in the United States.
 On October 13, 2016, it discovered that it had mailed 81,122 policyholders, including 55,664 New York residents, a paper copy of their Medicare Prescription Drug Plan Evidence of Coverage (“EOC Mailing”) that included a mailing label with the policyholder’s social security number on it.
 Normally, all mailings include a unique mailing identifier that is printed on the envelope.
 However, in this case, the mailing inadvertently included the insured’s Health Insurance Claim Number, which incorporated the insured’s social security number.